MicrosoftDocs/azure-docs/articles/expressroute/expressroute-globalreach-applicationscenario.md

 ## Optimization for latency sensitive traffic

 Global Reach routes traffic via Microsoft Edge devices.
-For the specific scenario considered in this article you can achieve more optimal routing between the two VNets by enabling VNet peering between them.
-Similarly you can achieve more optimal routing between the two on-premises network through a service provider, who can provide a more direct WAN connection between the sites.
+For the specific scenario considered in this article, you can achieve more optimal routing between the two VNets by enabling VNet peering between them.
+Similarly you can achieve more optimal routing between the two on-premises networks through a service provider, who can provide a more direct WAN connection between the sites.
 In such scenarios, you can use Global Reach routing as a fail back option for those connections.

 ## Next Steps